snowdj/beautiful-jekyll/index.md

 ---

-## Hello!
+Hello!
 This site contains materials for CPSC 340 (Machine Learning and Data Mining) taught at the University of British Columbia in January-April 2018 by [Mike Gelbart](http://www.cs.ubc.ca/~mgelbart/).

 Lecture videos will be posted.

-## Schedule, slides, links

 | # | Date | Topic | Related readings and links |
 |---|--------|--------|---------------------------|